 Satchmo SummerFest

-This two-day celebration is one of the only festivals in the world dedicated to honoring Louis Armstrong and features 2 stages of music, a delicious culinary lineup featuring Louisiana restaurants, and an incredible indoor lecture series poised to educate guests on Armstrong’s history and enduring impact.
+This two-day celebration is one of the only festivals in the world dedicated to honoring New Orleans' native son Louis Armstrong.
+It features two stages of music, a delicious culinary lineup of Louisiana restaurants, and an incredible indoor lecture series to educate guests on Armstrong’s history and enduring impact.

 Satchmo SummerFest is scheduled annually to coincide with Louis Armstrong’s birthday on August 4th; the first festival took place on what would have been his 100th birthday, the same year the New Orleans airport was renamed Louis Armstrong International Airport.
 The man known around the world as “Satchmo,” short for Satchelmouth, was widely recognized as a founding father of jazz – a unique American art form.
 His influence as an artist and cultural icon is universal, unmatched, and very much alive today.